Birches Head Academy - Organisations

 Sensory and/or Physical

-The school works alongside Stoke on Trent’s SEND Services or the relevant health care professionals to ensure that the appropriate support, resources and reasonable adjustments are made.
+The Academy works alongside Stoke on Trent’s SEND Services or the relevant health care professionals to ensure that the appropriate support, resources and reasonable adjustments are made.
 Sensory needs provided for include visual impairment (VI) and hearing impairment (HI).
-The school building is accessible to physically disabled students with access to all areas available by lift or ramp access.
+The school building is accessible to physically disabled pupils with access to all areas available by lift or ramp access.
 Children with medical conditions will have individual healthcare plans which specify the type and level of support required to meet their medical needs.

 How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

-The school will use a range of assessment tools to monitor progress and identify SEND.
+The Academy will use a range of assessment tools to monitor progress and identify SEND.
 An external professional will be pursued where more specialist advice is needed e.g. by an Educational Psychologist or Speech and Language Therapist.
 Parents will be consulted and involved in the referral process.

 Parents can contact the SENCO or Assistant SENCO if they believe their child has special educational needs.